As an Amazon Associate, GrowJourney may earn a small commission from qualifying purchases. Read more: terms of service.

 - Plant daffodils in circles around your fruit trees.
 Daffodils are toxic and repellent to voles, and this keeps them away.

-- If you’re growing in raised beds, put 1/4″ wire mesh in the bottom before you put the soil in.
+- If you’re using raised beds, securely install 1/4″ wire mesh in the bottom of the frame before you put the soil in.
 This will keep the voles out.

-- Grow vole favorites in inexpensive yet high-performing root pouches instead of in-ground (no assembly required).
+- Grow vole’s favorite plants in inexpensive yet high-performing root pouches instead of in-ground (no assembly required).

 - If you want to go high tech, use these highly rated ultrasonic vole, gopher, and chipmunk repellers.